-This paper fills this void: We develop a tractable general theory of sorting changes in the frictionless pairwise matching model with either finitely many or a continuum of types and transferable utility (TU).
-We provide comparative statics predictions for the planner's problem, or equivalently, equilibria, without ever solving for either.
-We shed light on influential economics matching papers since Becker (1973) without everywhere complementary types, and relax this major match payoff restriction for future work.
+This paper fills this void: We develop a tractable general theory of sorting changes in the pairwise matching model with either finitely many or a continuum of types.
+We give general conditions for increasing sorting based on changes in match payoffs.

-We argue that the positive quadrant dependence (PQD) partial order captures an economic meaning of "more assortative" (Lemma 1).
-This stochastic order ranks matching measures by the mass in the southwest quadrant.
-Intuitively, rising in the PQD order pushes matching mass closer to the diagonal.
-Rising in the PQD order, (i) the average distance between matched types falls, (ii) the correlation of matched types increases, and (iii) the regression coefficient of women on their partners' types increases.
+We first suggest a definition of increasing sorting with desirable economic properties.
+One matching cdf is higher than another in the positive quadrant dependence (PQD) stochastic order if it has more mass in every southwest quadrant.
+Rising in the PQD order intuitively pushes matching mass toward the diagonal.
+Lemma 1 argues that increases in the PQD order imply all of: (i) the average distance between matched types falls, (ii) the correlation of matched types increases, and therefore (iii) the regression coefficient of women on their partners' types increases.
 In other words, our sorting comparative statics findings are of direct empirical relevance in economics.
-By contrast, we show in §3.2 that no coherent sorting theory can emerge based on covariance, correlation, or average distance between partners.
+By contrast, we show that no coherent sorting theory can emerge premised on increasing covariance, correlation, or falling average distance between match partners.